 I will go down, if you will hold the rope.

-The great quote of William Carey has continued echoing in my soul since I first heard it.
+This great quote of William Carey has continued echoing in my soul since I first heard it.
 The imagery is actually rather scary: someone rope-bound and committed to the dark depths of a well, totally dependent on those holding the rope above.
-As a younger man I loved its adventurous appeal toward God’s mission.
+As a younger man, I loved its adventurous appeal toward God’s mission.
 “Here am I—send me!”
 I barked from the well’s edge, ready to plunge, whether or not there was anyone to hold the rope.

-After years of Mario-style plunges down that sometimes led to clogged toilet-style plunges back up, life has expanded my narrow perspective of Carey’s statement.
+After years of Mario-style plunges that sometimes led to clogged-toilet-style plunges back up, life has expanded my narrow perspective of Carey’s statement.
 For anyone who has given themselves to a few solid rounds of tug-of-war, they know that aggressively laying hold of a rope can seriously damage your hands.
 Now consider that same principle applied to the person in the well along with the belayers above.
 What is the result?
 Blood on both ends of the rope as they endeavor to maintain their grip.

 Being a disciple who is eager to know and follow Jesus will inevitably lead to wells and ready ropes.
 These aren’t just wells that lead to China (or another country far away).
 They are the many life moments to which Jesus calls us that require sacrificial changes.
 Sometimes we are among the well-goers, and sometimes we are among the adventure-less above.
 Nevertheless, among either party we experience the goodbyes, longing, and disorientation that are common when the currents of life fork swiftly.

 There is a compelling picture of this in Acts 20:17–38.
 Here, Paul visited the elders of the church at Ephesus for what appeared to be the last time.
 Timothy wrote with just enough detail to help us feel the scene: